Vector graphics

 Graffiti on the theme of deadlines

-For my art club's upcoming exhibition, its digital media group explored the theme 'Deadlines'.
-This focused on the psychological pressure and creative tension of preparing for a show.
-My above conceptual artwork captures the essence of this theme.
-It examines internal and external pressures.
+My art club was preparing for an exhibition.
+And its digital media group set the theme 'Deadlines'.
+That focused on the psychological pressure.
+My above conceptual artwork captures that.
 I completed it on 20 September 2024.

 World Naked Bike Ride participant

 My art group's monthly theme was 'Exhibition/Exhibitionism'.
-For this, I created a nude portrait.
-The subject had been a volunteer assisting at the 2009 World Naked Bike Ride.
-That event aimed to highlight cyclists' vulnerability.
+For that, I created a nude portrait.
+Its subject was a volunteer assistant.
+The event was the 2009 World Naked Bike Ride.
+It aimed to highlight cyclists' vulnerability.

 Scott's Crossing

-On 12 January 2025, I participated in an Urban Sketchers Canberra field excursion.
-The locale was Canberra City, in a mall called Scott's Crossing.
+On 12 January 2025, I participated in a field excursion.
+That was with Urban Sketchers Canberra.
+The locale was Canberra City.
+We visited a mall called Scott's Crossing.

 On 15 March 2025, I finished my above artwork.
-My artistic style looks like a collage of objects.
+The artistic style is a collage of objects.

 Technical drawing of a USB dongle and ports

-The diagram above explains how to connect a mouse to a smart TV.
+The diagram above explains connecting a mouse to a smart TV.

 I completed this artwork on 5 April 2025.